Last updated: April 9, 2026

 Susan Czajkowski, PhD (US National Cancer Institute – retired)

-Workshop Lead, and Discussant – The Role Of Behaviour Change in the Era of Weight Loss Drugs (GLP-1s): Risks and Opportunities
+Workshop Lead, and Plenary Discussant – The Role Of Behaviour Change in the Era of Weight Loss Drugs (GLP-1s)

 Susan M. Czajkowski, Ph.D. is an expert on psychosocial and behavioral risk factors for disease, with special emphasis on the development and testing of interventions for behavioral risk factors such as obesity, physical inactivity, adverse diets, and non-adherence to medical regimens.
 In 2024, Dr. Czajkowski retired from her position as Chief of the Health Behaviors Research Branch of the National Cancer Institute (NCI).
 Prior to joining the NCI in 2015, Dr. Czajkowski was a Program Director at the National Heart, Lung and Blood Institute, where she managed research initiatives testing interventions to improve adherence to lifestyle and medical therapies in patient populations, and was Project Officer for the Enhancing Recovery in Coronary Heart Disease (ENRICHD) Patients Study, a multicenter randomized clinical trial to evaluate the effects of treating depression and low social support on survival and recurrent events in myocardial infarction patients.
 Dr. Czajkowski was also the lead Project Officer for the Obesity Related Behavioral Intervention Trials (ORBIT) Consortium, which supported research at seven sites across the U.S. to translate basic behavioral research findings into obesity-related interventions.
 As part of the ORBIT consortium, Dr. Czajkowski led the development of the ORBIT model for designing and testing behavioral treatments for chronic diseases.
 Dr. Czajkowski is a Fellow (Emerita) in the Society of Behavioral Medicine and the Academy of Behavioral Medicine Research (ABMR).
 She served as ABMR President from 2014 – 2015 and is a Founding Member of the International Behavioral Trials Network.